-In a capacitivetouch LCD panel, the LCD monitor panel is coated with a layer of indium tin oxide, which conducts a continuous electrical charge across the surface.
+In a surface capacitive touch LCD panel, the LCD monitor panel is coated with a layer of indium tin oxide, which conducts a continuous electrical charge across the surface.
 When a user's finger touches the surface, the charge on the capacitive layer decreases.
 This decrease is measured in circuits located at each corner of the monitor.
 The computer calculates exactly where the touch event took place and then relays that information to the touch screen driver software.
 Its primary advantage is that it transmits 90% of the light from the LCD monitor, whereas the resistive system only transmits about 75%.
-This gives the capacitive system a much clearer picture than resistive technology.
-However, a capacitive system only responds to finger contact and will not work with a gloved hand or pen stylus.
+This gives the surface capacitive system a much clearer picture than resistive technology.
+However, a surface capacitive monitor only responds to finger contact or a special capacitive-type stylus.
+It will not work with a gloved hand or pen stylus.

-A newer technolgy, projected capacitive touch screen (PCT) is a variant of a capacitive touch technology.
-However, it offers two important advantages: - A projected capacitive touch screen can be activated by a exposed finger, or one covered with thin cotton or surgical gloves - Projected capacitive touch enables multi-touch activation (simultaneous input from 2 fingers)
+A projected capacitive touch screen is a variant of a capacitive touch technology.
+However, it offers two important advantages: - A projected capacitive touch screen can be activated by fingers wearing thin cotton or surgical gloves. - Projected capacitive touch enables multi-touch activation (simultaneous input from 2 or more fingers).

 SAW (Surface Acoustic Wave) touch technology utilizes a series of transducers and reflectors along the sides of the monitor's glass plate to create an invisible grid of ultrasonic waves on the surface.
 When the panel is touched, a portion of the wave is absorbed.
 The receiving transducer locates the touch point, and sends the data to the controller.
 SAW touch screen panels have no layers on the screen, thus enabling over 90% image clarity, and can display high-detail graphics.
 They can be activated by a finger, gloved hand or soft-tip stylus.